sulfuror/rescript-sh/README.md

 * `DESTINATION=""`: Put the name of your backup destination between the "" (something like S3, Google Drive, External Drive, FriendServerName, etc.).
 If you don't want to use it just leave it blank.
 This is just used for output purposes.
+* `LOGGING="yes"`: By default `rescript` will create a log for every run of the script and logs will be located at `$HOME/.rescript/logs`.
+Commands and options will not create a log; logs only will be created when you run the script without any command and option.
+You can turn logging off by swtiching this variable from "yes" to "no".

 **Exclusions**: